strimzi/test-container/README.md

 After running the command, results will be available in an HTML report located in target/pit-reports/<timestamp>.
 Open the index.html file in a browser to view detailed information about the mutation coverage.

+#### Using `@DoNotMutate` Annotation

+For parts of the code primarily covered by integration tests, we can use the `@DoNotMutate` annotation.
+Applying this annotation to code ensures that mutation testing will ignore it.
+This is particularly useful for code components that are challenging to test at a unit level but well-covered in integration tests.
+Using `@DoNotMutate` helps keep mutation coverage metrics meaningful by excluding areas where mutation detection would not add value.

 ### Additional tips

 1. In case you are using `Azure pipelines` Ryuk needs to be turned off, since Azure does not allow starting privileged containers.